 The Music Department provides punch, napkins, and cups for senior recitals.
 Students are welcome to bring additional items to serve at their reception.

-Students wishing to perform a non-degree recital should submit a request for their preferred time and date of the recital to the music department chair at least one month in advance of the proposed recital date.
-The chair will discuss the proposed date and time with the music faculty, and if the date is approved, the student may confirm the recital with the administrative assistant in the music office.
+Students wishing to perform a non-degree recital should submit a recital request form for their preferred time and date of the recital to the music department chair at least one month in advance of the proposed recital date.
+The chair will discuss the proposed date, time, and repertoire with the music faculty, and if the date is approved, the student may confirm the recital with the administrative assistant in the music office.
 Printed programs and posters may be prepared by the student if the recital date is approved.